 However, the most powerful changes impacting the immediate future of the Galápagos are of human origin.
 People are an increasing source of habitat destruction, overexploitation, and introduced species, but they are also the source of heroic efforts to save the Galápagos, and the work of government agencies, researchers, NGOs, educators, and other informed citizens provide some measure of hope.

 For this course, we will be working with Ecology Project International (EPI), who have been champions for inquiry-driven field science and sustainability for many years, and who have made tremendous progress working with the Galápagos National Parks Service and others on ecological education.
-This course is also offered in partnership with the Houston Zoo and furthers its continuing commitment to conservation in the Galápagos.
-As part of this collaboration, the Houston Zoo, EPI, and Miami University plan to support the work of Global Conservation Fellows from Ecuador in their master’s degree work with the Global Field Program.
+This course was created in partnership with the Houston Zoo and furthers a continuing commitment to conservation in the Galápagos.
+As part of this collaboration, the Houston Zoo, EPI, and Miami University have supported the work of Global Conservation Fellows from Ecuador in their master’s degree work with the Global Field Program.

 Students in this course should be prepared to explore the forces of change in the Galápagos and contribute directly to sustainable solutions to current issues.
 The course takes place primarily on Isla Santa Cruz with a few days spent on Isabela Island.